Leuchtfeuer/typo3-secure-downloads/Documentation/AdministratorManual/ExtensionManager/Index.rst

    Data type
          string
    Description
          List of file types that should be protected.
 Multiple file extension patterns can be separated by a pipe (|).
+Use * to include all file extensions.
    Default
          :code:`pdf|jpe?g|gif|png|odt|pptx?|docx?|xlsx?|zip|rar|tgz|tar|gz`